ananyalakshmi9/carbon-aware-distributed-cache/docs/retrospective.md

 * **Attendees:** Amrutha, Ananya A C, Nidhi, Ananya L, Kusumitha

 ### What Went Well?
-* **High Velocity:** We successfully implemented all 9 advanced features (Eviction, Persistence, Auth, etc.) in a very short timeframe.
+* **Pipeline Success:** We successfully fixed the CI/CD pipeline issues from Sprint 1.
+We now have a fully automated 5-stage pipeline that enforces quality gates (75% coverage) on every PR.
-* **Quality Gates:** We successfully configured the pipeline to enforce 75% code coverage, ensuring high code quality despite the speed.
+* **High Velocity:** We completed all 9 advanced features (Eviction, Persistence, Auth, etc.) in a very short timeframe.
 * **Collaboration:** All team members contributed effectively to the codebase, maintaining good commit discipline throughout the sprint.

 ### What Didn't Go Well?